Augmented Reality Vs Virtual Reality: Key Differences

 IKEA-app

-Customers can imagine how tables and furniture would look in your room.
-Moreover, You can choose various floor fittings or furniture colors in the room using drag-and-drop functionality.
+Customers can imagine how tables and furniture would look in their room.

 Pokemon-Go